dendronhq/dendron-site/vault/dendron.roadmap.project.n.2020.multi-vault.md

     foo (vault1)
     ```
 - lookup: `foo.`
-  - dendron will merge all results from all vaults when you do a lookup
+  - Dendron will merge all results from all vaults when you do a lookup
   - results
     ```
     foo.one (vault2)